minhtri6179/k8s-so-hard-huhu/README.md

 # k8s-so-hard-huhu
-This is my learning journal for deploying Kubernetes cluster on virtual machines.
-Just the copy script :v
+This is my learning journal for deploying a Kubernetes cluster on virtual machines.
+The setup script alone took me two weeks and many tears (huhu) to understand the concept =((.

 Thanks to the [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way)